 \begin{exe} Consider the infinite dihedral group $G_1=\langle a,b\mid a^2,b^2\rangle$ with generating set $\{a,b,aba\}$ and the group $G_2=\langle t,u\mid [t,u],u^2\rangle\simeq\Z\times (\Z/2\Z)$ with generating set $\{tu,u\}$.
 Then there exists a isomorphism between the Cayley graphs of these groups mapping $\{1,a\}$ to $\{1,u\}$.
 On the other hand, $\{1,a\}$ is not coforked in $G_1$, while $\{1,u\}$ is coforked in $G_2$. \end{exe}

-Note that the trivial group is coforked in the infinite dihedral, showing that an overgroup of finite index of a coforked subgroup may not be coforked.
-On the other hand, a finite index of a coforked subgroup is always coforked, and a coforked subgroup is coforked in any coforked subgroup containing it.
+Note that the trivial group is coforked in the infinite dihedral group, showing that an overgroup of finite index of a coforked subgroup may not be coforked.
+On the other hand, a finite index subgroup of a coforked subgroup is always coforked in the whole group.

 All the above examples of Property PW groups, provided they are infinite, fail to have Property FW, i.e., admit a coforked subgroup (assuming they are finitely generated).
 Note that any group having a quotient without Property FW also fails to have Property FW.
 In particular, any finitely generated group virtually admitting a homomorphism onto $\Z$, or equivalently having an infinite virtually abelian quotient, fails to have Property FW.
 In this case, the kernel of a homomorphism of a finite index subgroup onto $\Z$ is a coforked subgroup.